-Vidya — Vancouver harp guitarist, sitar and vina amalgamator.
-Plays on the new hybrid instrument, never seen before.
+Vidya — Vancouver fusion guitar player, harp guitarist, sitar and vina amalgamator.

-* fusion * jazz * classical * world * kirtan * bhajan *
+fusion * jazz * bossa nova * world * raga * indian * kirtan

 music